skarakas1/Tenants-Rights-Mapping-Project/README.md

 ## Room for Improvement
 We may try to offer a function for users to be able to make their own survey translations, but this could prove difficult to accomplish due to the necessity of proof-reading and potential sustainability concerns.
+For now, we have Google translated options.

 ## Acknowledgements